 Along with these two ways, we have demographic targeting as a way to acquire a broad reach (if we need it).

 - Age: From “18-24” to “65 or more" or "Unknown".

 - Parental status: "Parent," "Not a parent," or "Unknown".

 - Household income: From “Top 10%” of the population with the highest income to “Lower 50%” or “Unknown”.
 It’s only available in some countries.

-Don’t exclude “Unknown” targets without a solid reason because it doesn’t necessarily mean bad.
+Don’t exclude “Unknown” options without a solid reason because it doesn’t necessarily mean bad.
 Doing this will only shrink your reach, so include them in your list.